katydecorah/katydecorah.github.io/code/_posts/2021-06-12-improve-documentation-with-failed-searches.md

 ## Is this a metric?

-When we added search to all documentation pages, we wanted track it's health in our team's operational metrics.
-Our search provider includes an insights dashboard that shows usage.
-One of the insights is the percent of searches with no results with a list of these searches.
+When we added search to all documentation pages, we wanted track it in our team's operational metrics.
+Our search provider's insights dashboard informs us of the percent of searches with no results along with a list of these searches.
 We thought this percent of searches with no results was a good metric.
 And by good, I mean it was a number and we could say how high we did and didn't want it to go and call it a metric.
 So we did.

 Each week a Lambda function shared last week's search analytics to a GitHub issue and then we triaged any top queries with no results as needed.
 This went on for a couple years.